 Marriage intertwines two souls in a way that ‘individuality’ is forced to take a back seat.

-If you fear identity crisis and individuality is of top priority for you, then you must reconsider getting married.
+If individuality is a top priority for you, then you must reconsider getting married.

-By being in a live -in relationship, you can afford to safeguard your individuality.
+While living together before marriage, you can safeguard your individuality.
 Although you are in love, you are not liable to share your finances and be answerable for every little thing.

 But, in a marriage, the couple has to share their finances, home, habits, their likes and dislikes apart from sharing the bed of course.